aidudezzz/deepbots-tutorials/README.md

 [emitter-receiver scheme](https://github.com/aidudezzz/deepbots#emitter---receiver-scheme)
 which is useful for setting up more complicated examples, such as having a single RL agent controlling multiple robots.
 This scheme separates the robot and the RL agent in different Webots nodes.
-This example also includes a custom implementation of the reset procedure.

 ## Contributors ✨